SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 In the #general channel in the Discord server, type "/".
 From the list of Discord commands, select the `/customize-roles` command with the description "Customize your three roles with incremental points".
 There are four parameters: "l1", "l2", "l3", and "incremental".
 Enter "Level 1", "Level 2", "Level 3", and "1000" as the respective parameter values, then send the message.
 Check that the bot returns the following message in the channel:

 "Your input:

 GuildID: your Discord id, which you can verify with the `/user` command (Look for "Your id: *id*" in the bot's return message)

 Level 1 name: Level 1

 Level 2 name: Level 2

 Level 3 name: Level 3

 increment: 1000"

-(Important Note: Please ensure you enter parameters as Exactly the above “ Level 1”.
+(Important Note: Please ensure you enter parameters as exactly the above “Level 1”.
 Please be aware of the space between “Level” and “1”.
 Otherwise, our system will just remove all the associated hierarchy from the users)

-Check that the list of server users is updated so that you are assigned the "Level1" role.
+Check that the list of server users is updated so that you are assigned the "Level 1" role.
 This may take a minute or so.

 ### Different roles
 In the #general channel in the Discord server, type "/".
 From the list of Discord commands, select the `/customize-roles` command with the description "Customize your three roles with incremental points".
 There are four parameters: "l1", "l2", "l3", and "incremental".
-Enter "Level1", "Level2", "Level3", and "1" as the respective parameter values, then send the message.
+Enter "Level 1", "Level 2", "Level 3", and "1" as the respective parameter values, then send the message.
 Check that the bot returns the following message in the channel:

 "Your input:

 GuildID: your Discord id, which you can verify with the `/user` command (Look for "Your id: *id*" in the bot's return message)

-Level 1 name: Level1
+Level 1 name: Level 1

-Level 2 name: Level2
+Level 2 name: Level 2

-Level 3 name: Level3
+Level 3 name: Level 3

 increment: 1"

-Check that the list of server users is updated so that you are assigned the "Level3" role.
+Check that the list of server users is updated so that you are assigned the "Level 3" role.
 This may take a minute or so.

 ## Use Case 3